-The Practice route to doctorate is designed for practitioners who have created major works and wish to present these for examination as original contributions in their field.
+The practice route to doctorate is designed for practitioners who have created major works and wish to present these for examination as original contributions in their field.

 In my case, I am presenting my work as a designer of technology-enhanced, learner-centred education.
-I claim that some of this work has been state-of-the-art and has made substantial original contribution to the learning technology field.
+In this dissertation, in the section titled 'Claim', I propose and offer evidence that some of this work has been state-of-the-art and has made substantial original contribution to the learning technology field.

-I have straddled the groups of learning technologists and educational developers in my work, and these groups have only emerged in my lifetime, as reported in Alison Hudson's PhD Thesis New Professionals and New Technologies in New Higher Education?
+I have straddled the groups of learning technologists and educational developers in my work, and these groups have only emerged in my lifetime, as reported in Alison Hudson's PhD Thesis 'New Professionals and New Technologies in New Higher Education?'
 (Hudson 2009).